-In the markets on Freyung Square in the Old Town and opposite Schönbrunn Palace you can find a wide selection of products from traditional Austrian crafts.
+In the markets on Freyung Square in the Old Town and opposite Schönbrunn Palace, you can find a wide selection of products from traditional Austrian craftsmanship.

 Krakow Christmas Market

 In Krakow, one of the prettiest cities in Poland, the Christmas market takes place on the market square in the old town.
 In numerous wooden huts set up all around, craftsmen display their handmade objects and regional producers offer a variety of Polish specialities.
-But what makes this market famous is its crèche competition which takes place every first Thursday of December on the same square.
-The participants of the competition represent the most beautiful monuments of Krakow and make nativity scenes in wood as well as in paper.
+The market is also famous for its nativity scene competition, which takes place every first Thursday in December on the same square.
+The participants in the competition represent the most beautiful monuments of Krakow and make wooden and paper nativity scenes.

 Sibiu Christmas Market

 In Romania, the tradition of Christmas markets is quite recent compared to other European countries.
-The first Romanian Christmas market took place in Sibiu in 2007, when the city was European Capital of Culture.
-From other cities such as Bucharest, Cluj-Napoca or Brasov continue the tradition.
+The first Romanian Christmas market took place in Sibiu in 2007, when the city was the European Capital of Culture.
+Other cities such as Bucharest, Cluj-Napoca or Brasov continue the tradition.

-In Sibiu, every year, almost 100 exhibitors set up in small cottages in the city's main square, the Piata Mare, which suddenly becomes the most illuminated square in Romania.
-You can buy a lot of handicrafts and taste a lot of specialities from Romania.
+In Sibiu, every year, almost 100 exhibitors set up in small cottages on the city's main square, the Piata Mare, which suddenly becomes the most illuminated square in Romania.
+Here you can buy a lot of handicrafts and taste a large number of Romanian specialities.

 Skansen Christmas Market

-In Sweden, the Skansen Christmas market in Stockholm is certainly one of the most magical in Europe.
-It takes place in an open-air museum consisting of 150 traditional houses representing every corner of Sweden, from old Stockholm to Lapland, and when it is snowed in, the village simply becomes magical.
-Here you can observe old Christmas traditions, but also taste many Swedish specialties.
+In Sweden, the Christmas market of Skansen in Stockholm is certainly one of the most enchanting in Europe.
+It takes place in an open-air museum made up of 150 traditional houses representing every corner of Sweden, from old Stockholm to Lapland, and when it is snowed in, this village simply becomes magical.
+On site, you can observe ancient Christmas traditions, but also taste many Swedish specialties.

 Naples Christmas Market

 In the south of Italy, the market of Naples is a must.
-The capital of Campania has been famous for 600 years for its beautiful santons and crèches.
-In Via San Gregorio Armeno and Via San Biagio dei Librai, craftsmen make terracotta figurines all year round, which they sell a few weeks before Christmas at an open-air market held on their street.
-To walk there is to discover an ancestral art while enjoying Neapolitan delicacies.
+The capital of Campania has been famous for 600 years for its beautiful santons and cribs.
+In the streets of Via San Gregorio Armeno and Via San Biagio dei Librai, craftsmen make terracotta figurines all year round, which they sell a few weeks before Christmas at an open-air market held on their street.
+Walking there means discovering an ancestral art while enjoying Neapolitan delicacies.